trinhgiahuy/comp.ce.100-rust-exercise-guide/src/4_rust.md

-# Rust quick reference
+# Rust things of note

 ## Printing

+Like in the C-version, we must use a platform provided implementation of the print-functionality.

-Several facilities for printing are provided by the platform and by the course template.
+Several facilities for printing are provided by the course template.
 The simplest way to print is through the `print64` and `println64` macros exported in `print.rs`:

 ```rs
 println64!("Hello World from Rust!");